Jinen22/irAE_scRNA_scTCR/README.md

 For other analysis scripts, follow the same procedure – ensure the required data files are present in the data/ folder before running them.

-Citation
+### Citation
 If you use the data or code from this repository, please cite our manuscript:

-[Authors].
-(2026).
-Distinct Inflammatory Cytotoxic T Lymphocyte Populations Mediate PD-1 Blockade Induced Immune-Related Adverse Events in Multiple Organs.
-Cancer Research.
-DOI: [to be added]
+Liu, Xiaowei, et al. "Distinct Inflammatory Cytotoxic T Lymphocyte Populations Mediate PD-1 Blockade Induced Immune-Related Adverse Events in Multiple Organs."
+Cancer Research (2026).

 Contact
 For questions regarding the code, please open an issue in this repository or contact the corresponding author at [email address].